pioneersprize/Polkadot-Pioneers-Prize/applications/application-template.md

-# Name of your Project
+# PP-PP
+Polkadot Privacy-preserving Payments

 > Don't remove any of the mandatory parts presented in bold letters or as headlines (except for the title)!
 Lines starting with a `>` (such as this one) should be removed.
 >